How do I know how much water is in my cistern?

 Well Water Level Monitoring

-People commonly use cisterns in areas without municipal water supply systems.
+People commonly use water cisterns in areas without municipal water supply systems.
 Some cisterns sit on top of houses, while many are underground.
 However, they all face the same problem: How do you determine the water level in them?

 How to find out how much water is in your cistern: